 \subsection{Detector and data monitoring}

-With the detector constructed in Unity, not only the offline event display but also the online monitoring software can be developed to help monitor the experiment's operation status and the quality of the real-time data collected by the detector.
+With the detector constructed in Unity, not only the offline event display but also the online monitoring software can be developed to help monitor the operation status of the experiment and the quality of the real-time data collected by the detector.

-The detector units with abnormal operational status, such as dead or hot channels, can be distinctly displayed, which will help the shift operators to diagnose the potential detector problems.
+Detector units with abnormal operational statuses, such as dead or hot channels, can be distinctly displayed, which will help shift operators diagnose potential detector problems.

-Thanks to the multi-platform supports of Unity, a monitoring project can be easily deployed to different platforms and devices.
-Besides the traditional Windows and Linux operating system, the monitoring project can also be built into apps on the mobile platform, such as Android and iOS, so that the users can conveniently monitor the status of an experiment from their mobile phones or pads remotely.
+Owing to the multi-platform support of Unity, a monitoring project can be easily deployed on different platforms and devices.
+In addition to the traditional Windows and Linux operating systems, the monitoring project can also be built into apps on mobile platforms, such as Android and iOS, so that users can conveniently monitor the status of an experiment remotely from their mobile phones or pads.